ivantha/traffic-simulator/README.md

-# road-traffic-simulator
+# road-traffic-simulator [Deprecated]

 Deprecation notice : This simulator is deprecated.
-Refer to the stls-web-application (https://github.com/QuarkLabs/stls-web-application) for an web version of the simulator.
+Refer to the stls-web-application (https://github.com/QuarkLabs/stls-web-application) for a web version of the simulator.